AlisdairCP/ProjectOhros/README.md

 ## Characters:

 ### Lila:
 A young witch who resides beyond Araphel, part of a secret clan somewhere in Ohros.
 It is said that flying your broom in the most fierce of storms is a sign of bravery and beauty among the witches; especially those who have recently turned 18.
 Not one to show herself as afraid, Lila took off into the skies when rumour buzzed that a storm had fork lightning which damaged the roof of the local pub.
 Sure enough, she flew too close to the lightning strikes and her broom snapped in two!
-The next thing she knew, she had a nasty fall into the city.
-Now, armed with only her spellcasting prowess, she is trying to find her way back to the outside world.
+The next thing she knew; she had a nasty fall into the city, with all her spell charges scattered across the streets.
+Now, armed with only her staff, she is trying to find her way back to the outside world.
 She is something of a tomboy, always keeping a brave face to hide her fears amidst the danger.
 As she encounters a large, looming shadow, it becomes more difficult for her to keep up her mindset.

 ## Setting: